-16.27 European Protected Species, found outside of a SAC/SPA, are the responsibility of the competent authority (i.e. in minerals planning matters the Minerals Planning Authority) and developers will where appropriate be required to survey for these species.
+16.29 European Protected Species, found outside of a SAC/SPA, are the responsibility of the competent authority (i.e. in minerals planning matters the Minerals Planning Authority) and developers will where appropriate be required to survey for these species.
 The exception to this is where European Protected Species are a feature of European designated sites (SAC or SPA) when Natural England must decide whether the proposal can be allowed to happen.
-The Countryside and Rights of Way Act 2000, together with the National Planning Policy Framework and guidance in Circular 06/2005, set out the national policy position on protecting and enhancing biodiversity and geodiversity.
+The Countryside and Rights of Way Act 2000, together with the NPPF and guidance in Circular 06/2005, set out the national policy position on protecting and enhancing biodiversity and geodiversity.
 The Mineral Planning Authority is committed to ensuring that habitats and species both within and outside designated sites are protected.

-16.28 Additionally, nationally designated SSSIs are also afforded statutory protection.
+16.30 Additionally, nationally designated SSSIs are also afforded statutory protection.
 Circular 06/2005 requires the Mineral Planning Authority to take reasonable steps to further the conservation and enhancement of the features for which sites are of special interest.
 Developments that would result in the loss or deterioration of non-statutory ancient woodland should also not be permitted.
 The aims to protect Dorset's geodiversity are set out in the Dorset Local Geodiversity Action Plan (LGAP) and are also incorporated into the Dorset AONB Management Plan.
 This refers to the use of local building stone.

-16.29 To ensure that sufficient information is provided for the Mineral Planning Authority to properly determine a planning application, Policy DM5 requires developers to undertake an assessment of the potential effects of their development proposals on areas of biodiversity and/or geological interest, including those of local importance.
+16.31 To ensure that sufficient information is provided for the Mineral Planning Authority to properly determine a planning application, Policy DM5 requires developers to undertake an assessment of the potential effects of their development proposals on areas of biodiversity and/or geological interest, including those of local importance.

-16.30 Some areas of land currently support large enough populations of birds to meet the criteria for that area of land to be designated as SPA, although the land in question has not as yet been brought forward for consideration for designation.
-A decision made by the Secretary of State in 2011(37) will have the effect of encouraging decision-makers to carefully examine the possible effects of a development proposal on such land.
+16.32 Some areas of land currently support nationally significant numbers of Annex 1 bird species such as nightjar and woodlark.
+A decision made by the Secretary of State in 2011(42) will have the effect of encouraging decision-makers to carefully examine the possible effects of a development proposal on such land.
+Therefore, taking a risk based approach to minerals development within such areas will help to reduce the risk of any significant effects occurring.